 It is also a field that provides guidance for common changes that take place in these later years, such as retirement and housing relocation issues.

 Advances in medicine and technology that have increased longevity have also increased the demand for answers on the aging process.
 Only an estimated 700 geropsychologists are currently practicing, a number that will need to grow exponentially, according to the American Psychological Association (APA).
 The organization estimates that as many as 5,000 geropsychologists will be needed by the year 2020.

 The field of Geropsychology remains the leader of all psychology fields in creating specialized interventions for older adults based on empirical, research-based knowledge of the aging process, according to the APA.

 Negative cognitive changes sometimes manifest in older adults for a variety of reasons, including retirement, financial difficulties, transportation issues, housing problems, and declining health.

 The Centers for Disease Control and Prevention (CDC) cites depression as the most prominent mental disorder that affects older adults.
 Depression can lead to a decreased interest in hobbies or activities, isolation, and even suicide in the most dire cases.
 Fortunately, the CDC states that 80% of those with depression can be treated with highly successful interventions.
-The field of Geropsychology employs psychotherapy, such as cognitive behavioral therapy (see Cognitive Behavioral Therapy), interpersonal therapy, and psychodynamic therapy to treat depression.
-(For more information, see the article Treatments for Depression.)
+The field of Geropsychology employs psychotherapy, such as cognitive behavioral therapy, interpersonal therapy, and psychodynamic therapy to treat depression.
+For more information, see the article treatments for depression.

 Geropsychologists often work with older adults suffering from chronic illness.
 In the U.S., an estimated 85% of older adults experience chronic illness, including arthritis, hypertension, heart disease, diabetes, hearing loss, cataracts, or stroke, according to the APA.